dstepanets/FdF/README.md

 # FdF

 3D graphics program.
 Renders a wireframe model of a relief landscape.
+Takes as input a map in form of a text document where space separated integers represent coordinates.